LLNL/sundials/doc/kinsol/guide/source/Usage/index.rst

       The default value for ``relfunc`` is :math:`U` = unit roundoff.

-.. c:function:: int KINSetFuncNormTol(void * kin_mem, realtype fnormtol)
+.. c:function:: int KINSetFuncNormTol(void * kin_mem, sunrealtype fnormtol)

    The function :c:func:`KINSetFuncNormTol` specifies the scalar used as a stopping  tolerance on the scaled maximum norm of the system function